aws-samples/jenkins-cloudformation-deployment-example/README.md

 - Jenkins Application UI
   1. Jenkins Plugins - Install and configure the [Kubernetes Plugin](https://plugins.jenkins.io/kubernetes/) and [CloudBees AWS Credentials Plugin](https://plugins.jenkins.io/aws-credentials/) from Manage Plugins *(You will not have to manually install this since it will be packaged and installed as part of the Jenkins image build).*
-  2. Jenkins Pipeline Example - Clone the code repository, then use the Jenkinsfile which will use a CloudFormation template to create an S3 Bucket in the Target account with Jenkins parameterized pipeline.
+  2. Jenkins Pipeline Example - Fetch the Jenkinsfile to deploy an S3 Bucket with CloudFormation in the Target account using a Jenkins parameterized pipeline.

 ## Account Prerequisite(s)